forestgrape/coronavirus/index.md

 - Keep proper hygiene.
 Especially wash your hands well after toilet.
 Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So currently just avoid them all.
-   * it is known that viruses causing commen cold are transmitted through droplets.
-These viruses can weaken the immun sytem defence [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
+   * it is known that viruses causing common cold are transmitted through droplets.
+These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
-   * avoiding a common cold or flue is important, because these have often similar early symptoms as Covid-19.
-Which means quarantine for you and your close contacts and figuring out all people you could have infected and informing them.
+   * avoiding a common cold or flu is important, because these have often similar early symptoms as Covid-19.
+This means quarantine for you and your close contacts and figuring out all people you could have infected and informing them.

   But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.